1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     As the fan duct models being available at Thingiverse, Printables etc are made for the stock setup, you'll have to modify the design, so that the outlet will come lower.
     I did this for two models, but as I want to finetune that a bit and don't have an account there yet, I didn't put those modified version online yet.
 Once I did that, I'll link to them, so that you can just print them without the need of extra modification.

+!!! warning "Lower Your Retraction Distance When Using A Bi-Metal/All-Metal Heatbreak"

+    When using a bi-metal/all-metal heatbreak, keep an eye on your retraction distance setting.
+Generally speaking, you should decrease/lower that value.

 ---